rbontekoe/BAWJ/docs/src/chapter2.md

 - VSCode 1.50+ installed.
 - Git 2.25.1+ installed.
 - Julia [PkgTemplates](https://github.com/invenia/PkgTemplates.jl) package installed.

+In this activity you will:
+1. Use the Julia package PkgTemplates to create our initial package Accounts.
+2. Start VSCode.

+---

+##### Step 1: Use the Julia package PkgTemplates to create our initial package Accounts.

+Invenia created the package [PkgTemplates](https://github.com/invenia/PkgTemplates.jl).
+It assists you to create new Julia packages in an easy, repeatable, and customizable way.

 | Step | Action | Comment |
 | :--- | :--- | :--- |